 CPE Compliance and Record Keeping

 The Accounting Education Institute is the official provider of CPE (Continuing Professional Education) for Accounting Day providing all CPE record keeping and compliance.
-Contact Us with any questions regarding CPE compliance.
+Contact Jim Colville with any questions regarding CPE compliance.

 Accounting Day attendees have a wide variety of CPE requirements.
 We have found that if we follow the procedures for California CPAs as governed by the State Board of Accountancy that we meet the requirements for most everyone else.
 This means that we only have one set of rules to follow.
-We require you to sign-in at the event registration table and have a name badge.
+We require you to sign-in at the event registration table and have a name and ID number badge.
 For each session you attend, you sign-in and complete an evaluation/sign-out form and turn that in upon leaving the session.
 This is the record that you attended that specific session.
 You receive a certificate of attendance upon turning in the evaluation/sign-out form.
 Each presenter is encouraged to make the session interactive and to encourage questions to ensure the session is interactive.
 (The next paragraph describes the newer procedures using the mobile app.)
 If your specific CPE requirements are not as all-encompassing, you may choose to alter these steps.
 We cannot later verify your attendance in a session without the procedures as listed being followed.
 What this means if you do not turn-in the the completed evaluation form, we cannot later issue a certificate of attendance.